knownorigin/docs.knownorigin.io/docs/guide/code-of-conduct.md

 For further details can be found on our [privacy policy](https://medium.com/knownorigin/privacy-policy-f19849a518c1) and our [terms and conditions](https://medium.com/knownorigin/terms-of-service-3efae6d0c20f)

 Please fork/bring to our attention other items which are missing from the list above.

 This is our first time making one of these, and we'd love for the community to be more involved.

+If the above are infringed please bring this to our attention, we will aim to hold those accountable for their actions.